 Reading Practice Ideas for 1st Grade Dual-Language Immersion Students

 Now that your child has entered first grade, there is a great deal of reading progress to be made.
-Your child will be focusing on a great deal of sight words, which are high frequency words in the Spanish language that should be memorized on sight.
+Your child will be focusing on many sight words, which are high-frequency words in the Spanish language that should be memorized on sight.

-Here are some simple ideas to help your child make substantial progress reading this year:
+Here are some simple ideas to help your child make substantial progress in reading this year:

 1. Read ‘Beginner Reading Level’ Bilingual Books Together

-This type of book can be hard to find, but will be the most effective for you and your child at this stage.
-The key is to find basic books written in a Level 1 style, which your child can read in Spanish, which also has the words in English.
-This will help you to coach your child better, as you actually understand what is being told in the story.
-If the book, eBook, or app has pronunciation audio, this will be a huge plus. (so you can check your child’s pronunciation, and even learn along with him/her.)
+This type of book can be hard to find but will be the most effective for you and your child at this stage.
+The key is to find interesting basic books that are not only fun but well written.
+At this stage, an appropriate Level 1 style is necessary.
+The best books are those written in Spanish, as well as English.
+This will help you to coach your child better if you do not speak fluently.
+You can participate and understand what is being told in the story.
+If the book, eBook, or app has pronunciation audio, this will also be a huge plus.
+Consequently, you will be able to check your child’s pronunciation and even learn along with him/her.

-BookLingual –– BookLingual books are specially designed to help children in K-2nd grade learn to read as they are becoming bilingual.
+BookLingual –– BookLingual books are specially designed to help children in K-3rd grade learn to read as part of their bilingual journey.
 These books are a top choice by dual-language immersion parents.
 There are more than 30 books available for purchase.

 Language Lizard –– This site offers a very wide selection of bilingual books at different reading levels.
-You will find some nice titles here to order and have for reading with your child.
+You will find a vast array of titles available for order to add to your bilingual resources.

 2. Get More Activities and Resources to Help You – The Parent

 The key here is for you to get more comfortable with teaching and helping your child in Spanish.
 Even if you are not fluent in the language, you can still learn and utilize the concepts that are necessary for reading progression.
 Here are some things to look at and try with your child: